 The New Zealand Nutrition Foundation recommends that the largest proportion of our diet should consist of fruits, vegetables and grains.
 A moderate amount of protein foods should be eaten, and oils and sugars form only a small part of our diet.
-A well balanced vegetarian diet closely follows these guidelines, easily supplying all the nutrients we require.
+A well balanced vegetarian/vegan diet closely follows these guidelines, easily supplying all the nutrients we require.

-For healthy growth and activity the human body needs:
+For good health, the human body needs:

 Carbohydrates — Protein — Fats — Vitamins — Minerals — Fibre — Water

-Eat a variety of foods from the four major food groups every day.
+Eat a variety of foods from the four major food groups every day:

 Evidence has been mounting that soy foods may have a role in preventing heart disease and cancer, and significantly reduce blood cholesterol levels.
 Over 25 clinical studies have demonstrated that by replacing animal protein with soy protein, or even adding soy protein to your diet, you can significantly lower the level of cholesterol in your blood.